baldapps/artemis/README.md

 Artemis is fully integrated with Eclipse and you don't need other dependency to use it.

-Here a list of all addition checks perfomed by Artemis in real-time.
+Here a list of all additional checks perfomed by Artemis in real-time.

 * Virtual method call in constructor/destructor
 * Throw exception in destructor